LethalCompanyModding/Thunderstore/Thunderstore-Guidelines.md

 1. The committing or participation in committing of hate, bigotry or discrimination based on any identifiable group.

     Community members will not commit nor participate in committing hate, bigotry, or discrimination acts.
-Nor will community members link their work to a group or person who commits or participates in commiting the same.
+Nor will community members link their work to a group or person who commits or participates in committing the same.
 Further, community members commit to keeping any spaces they reserve for the use of developing, maintaining or promoting their community hosted content clean of the above defined hate, bigotry or discrimination acts.
 The community does not wish to be associated with such acts.

-    > An "identifiable group" is defined for both offences as "any section of the public distinguished by colour, race, religion, national or ethnic origin, age, sex, sexual orientation, gender identity or expression or mental or physical disability"[^1]
+    > An "identifiable group" is defined for both offenses as "any section of the public distinguished by colour, race, religion, national or ethnic origin, age, sex, sexual orientation, gender identity or expression or mental or physical disability"[^1]

-    > Commission of the offence for a motive based on race, colour, birth, national or ethnic origin, religion or belief, sexual orientation or disability or for another comparable motive[^2]
+    > Commission of the offense for a motive based on race, colour, birth, national or ethnic origin, religion or belief, sexual orientation or disability or for another comparable motive[^2]

 2. The support of genocide or genocidal actions[^1]

     Community members will not commit nor participate in committing support of genocide or genocidal actions.
-Nor will community members link their work to a group or person who commits or participates in commiting the same.
+Nor will community members link their work to a group or person who commits or participates in committing the same.
 Further, community members commit to keeping any spaces they reserve for the use of developing, maintaining or promoting their community hosted content clean of the above defined acts.
 The community does not wish to be associated with such.

 ### Examples of Allowed and Restricted Content